 Beaches Around Sućuraj

 The Česminica Beach is situated on Hvar Island’s south side where the little town of Sućuraj ends.
 It is partly pebbles, and mainly concreted.
-Besides being for the use of swimmers and sunbathers, the beach serves as a morring for local fishermen’s boats.
+Besides being for the use of swimmers and sunbathers, the beach serves as a mooring for local fishermen’s boats.

 The Bilina Beach is not far from the centre of Sućuraj on Hvar Island’s north side, and is easily reached from the town centre.
 It is part pebbles and part stone.

 The Mlaska Beach lies in an exquisite sandy cove near Sućuraj on Hvar Island’s north side.
 It is surrounded by pine trees and an abundance of Mediterranean shrubbery.
-The beach has a restaurant and small shop for esentials There is a campsite, half of which is reserved for naturists, who have their own swimming beach.
+The beach has a restaurant and small shop for essentials There is a campsite, half of which is reserved for naturists, who have their own swimming beach.

 The Perna Beach is a sandy bay surrounded by a dense pine forest on the south side of Hvar Island, not far from Sućuraj.